MartinRenteria/MartinRenteria/README.md

 ### Hi there 👋

 <p>Welcome to my Github!
-Am a full-stack software engineer based out of Bellevue, WA.
-When am not coding I love to spend time outdoors hiking, playing video games and spending time with my family.
+I'm a full-stack software engineer based out of Bellevue, WA.
+I love to learn and the field of web deveopment.
+When am not coding I love to spend time outdoors hiking, playing video games and be with my family.
 I have made a lot of neat projects so feel free to check them out!  <p/>

 ## Languages
 <div style="margin: 1em 0;">